-Dr. Lightner is proposing that all of these bovines could share a single ancestral pair of parents.
+Dr. Lightner is proposing that, at a minimum, all of these bovines could share a single ancestral pair of parents.
 But she doesn’t stop there.
 She is willing to consider that the other five families of ruminants may also share a common ancestor with the bovines.
-These five families include the chevrotians (mouse-deer), pronghorns, giraffes and okapi and all deer.
+These five families include the chevrotians (mouse-deer), pronghorns, giraffes and okapi and all true deer.

-This isn’t the first time she has suggested all of these animals may have originated from the same ancestor.
+This isn’t the first time Dr. Lightner has suggested all of these animals may have originated from the same ancestor.
 In her article “Mammalian Ark Kinds” for Answers in Genesis she wrote the following:

 There are species of deer (Cervidae) and antelope (Bovidae) that are not easily identifiable to family unless the cranial appendages are present.
 All this hints that one created kind could have given rise to all in Ruminantia.
 However, given the diversity of this group I will split them so as to avoid underestimating the number of kinds on the Ark.

-This is simply an astounding proposal.
+This is a simply astounding proposal.
 The very fact she is willing to consider such expansive diversification and the editors of creation.com are willing to publish these ideas is truly mind-boggling.
 If she is right then the Ark Encounter could represent the parents of cows, sheep, goats, giraffes and deer with just a single pair of animals.
-I have created a graphic (below) that represents a possible hypothesis that young-earth creationist’s may propose for the origin of the ruminants.
+I have created a graphic (below) that represents Jean Lightner’s possible hypothesis that young-earth creationist’s may propose for the origin of the ruminants.

 What would the ancestor of a giraffe, cow, antelope and a sheep look like?
 Has Lightner and AiG considered how the inevitable transitions between these animals might look and where we might find them?
-Why are there no written reports of animals undergoing such dramatic transitions in either secular or sacred historical writings?
+Given all of this occurred within the past 4000 years, why are there no written reports of animals undergoing such dramatic transitions in either secular or sacred historical writings?